Askooma/ESO-CritDMG-Calculator/README.md

 This basic website is made for any player wanting to optimize their group's Crit DMG and Penetration.
 Currently that is the main scope of this project.
 I may be open to adding more to the site in the future.
-Please feel free to suggest any changes to the calcular or edit/use my code.
+Please feel free to suggest any changes to the calculator or edit/use my code.

 ⠀⠀⢠⡶⠛⠛⠢⣄⠀⠀⣀⣀⣀⣤⣀⣀⣀⢀⡤⠖⠛⠓⣆⠀⠀⠀
 ⠀⠀⣾⠁⢠⡆⠀⣌⠿⠿⠛⣻⣿⣯⠙⣛⠻⠏⠀⣠⣤⡀⢸⠀⠀⠀